techCarpenter/brianjdevries.com/src/about.md

 Ultimately, my love of technology and learning led me to the land of programming, which is now what I do full-time.

 All of this is to say, my whole life has been learning new things.
-There's never been one thing that stood out more than the others.
-I continue to learn new things and hope to inspire others to learn new things too.
+I continue to learn new things and hope to inspire others to continue learning as well.